-At the national level, the Permanent National Commission on the Amazon Cooperation Treaty – composed of representatives from thirteen Ministries and chaired by Itamaraty – coordinates the activities related to the implementation of theTreaty provisions in Brazil.
+At the domestic level, the Permanent National Commission on the Amazon Cooperation Treaty, which is comprised of representatives from several Ministries and chaired by the Brazilian foreign ministry, coordinates the activities concerning the implementation of theTreaty provisions in Brazil.

-In recent years, ACTO has experienced a relaunching and strengthening process.
-In this new phase, its activities are based on the guidelines of the New Amazonian Strategic Cooperation Agenda, adopted by the Ministers of Foreign Affairs of the member countries in 2010, reflecting their priorities, accordingly to the new social and political reality of the region.
+In the past years, ACTO has gone through a process of renewal and strengthening.
+In this new phase, the organization activities have been based on the guidelines of the New Amazonian Strategic Cooperation Agenda, which was approved in 2010 by the foreign ministers of the member countries and reflect the priorities of the Amazonian countries, in line with the region’s new social and political situation.

 As part of the strategy to strenghten the organization, the countries have also agreed to increase the amount of their annual contributions, thus increasing the organization’s ability to fund its activities.
 In April 2013, Brazil announced the donation of a piece of ground for the construction of the new ACTO headquarters, thus helping to ensure the organization's financial independence.

 At present many projects and programs have been implemented in areas such as environment, indigenous peoples, science and technology, health, tourism and social inclusion.
 One of the highlights among these initiatives is the ‘Forest Cover Monitoring in the Amazon Region’, which began in the middle of 2011 in partnership with the National Institute for Space Research (INPE).
 The project aims to develop regional systems for monitoring deforestation in the Amazon forest through the installation of observation rooms in the member countries.
 It also promotes training programs and the sharing of knowledge in monitoring systems.
 The project has helped the pioneering preparation of regional maps of the Amazon deforestation through the collection of data sent by the countries.